saurabhWagh12/SmartAmbulanceSystem/README.md

 8. Automated Notifications/Alerts:
 Provide automated notifications to users, dispatchers, and ambulance crews throughout the booking and response process, keeping all parties informed of the status and ETA(Estimated Time of Arrival) of the ambulance.

-9. Feedback and Reporting System:
-Include a feedback and reporting system for users to provide feedback on their experience with the ambulance service and report any issues or concerns encountered.

 # TechStack Required:
 ## Frontend Development: